 All offers of employment are contingent on verification of the candidate's right to work in the United States.
-On the first day of work, every new employee will be asked to provide original documents verifying his or her right to work, as required by state and/or federal law, and sign Federal Form I-9, Employment Eligibility Verification Form.
+On or before the first day of work, every new employee is required to complete section one of the I-9 form and will be asked to provide original documents verifying his or hertheir right to work, as required by state and/or federal law, and sign Federal Form I-9, Employment Eligibility Verification Form.
+When a new hire does not present acceptable identification documents by the end of three business days after the first day of work, employees shall be terminated for failing to comply.